-Using a PG 3. persons may access protected blocks but only the block header is transferred to the PG.
-The block code that is to be protected remains in the CPU and cannot be read.
+Using a PG 3rd persons may access protected blocks but only the block header is transferred to the PG.
+The block code that is to protect remains in the CPU and can not be read.

 Change respectively delete protected blocks